littleosbook/littleosbook/file_systems.md

 In UNIX-like systems, with their almost-everything-is-a-file convention, these problems are solved by the file systems.
-It might also be interesting to read a bit about the Plan 9 project, which takes this idea one step further (See [further reading](#further-reading-6) below).
+It might also be interesting to read a bit about the Plan 9 project, which takes this idea one step further (see [further reading](#further-reading-6) below).

 ## A Simple File System